-Performanc е Target Indicator Trigger and Actions (1 st April 2020 - 31 st N larch 2021) Nature of performance Significance 5% of all residential 1.
-Amount of new If at least 4% of all residential Permitted: 2.06ha (9%). development permitted development (ha) development permitted and Completed: 4.20ha (8%). and completed to be permitted on previously completed is not located on (0.17) located on previously developed land previously developed + developed (brownfield) (brownfield (brownfield) land then an land. redevelopment and investigation will be carried conversions) expressed out into the causes of the shortfall in order to see
+Performance Target Indicator Trigger and Actions (1 st April 2021 - 31 st N larch 2022) Nature of performance Significance 5% of all residential 1.
+Amount of new If at least 4% of all residential Permitted: 1.67ha (3%). development permitted development (ha) development permitted and Completed: 1.39ha (5%). and completed to be permitted on previously completed is not located on (0.13) located on previously developed land previously developed + developed (brownfield) (brownfield (brownfield) land then an land. redevelopment and investigation will be carried conversions) expressed out into the causes of the shortfall in order to see

 as a % of all development whether the LA can address

 permitted. any barriers to it coming

 2. Amount of new forward.

 development (ha)

 completed on previously

 developed land

 (brownfield

 redevelopment and

 conversions) expressed

 as a % of all development

 completed.

-Analysis
+A natvoje